Tax & Wealth · Head-to-Head

 🔬 Methodology

 Income tax savings are calculated by comparing regime-specific effective rates against the standard national progressive rates for a single adult with no dependants.
-Dutch 30% ruling effective rate: 70% of gross salary taxed at progressive Box 1 rates (36,97% lower bracket.
-49,50% above €75.518).
+Dutch 30% ruling effective rate in 2026: 70% of gross salary taxed at progressive Box 1 rates (36,97% lower bracket, 49,50% above €75.518).
+From 2027 for new rulings: 73% of gross taxable.
 Spanish Beckham Law: 24% flat on all income up to €600.000.
 Social security calculated at 2026 official employee contribution rates.
+Dutch partial non-resident status abolition from January 2025 is treated as a separate qualitative factor.
 Housing costs are 2-bedroom apartment rental estimates in primary expat districts (2026 market data).
 All amounts EUR de-DE.
+The 30-20-10 step-down calculations present in prior versions have been removed as this policy was repealed and never took effect.

 Formula